 Skip to content

-Sports This Week: Roughriders create logo to mark National Day for Truth and Reconciliation
+Sports This Week: Roughriders feature logo to mark National Day for Truth and Reconciliation

 YORKTON - With Monday being National Day for Truth and Reconciliation the Saskatchewan Roughriders have unveiled a new logo design to mark the day.